-The opportunity to engage with customers at such a level has never been so good, with choices of social channels, genuinely interactive media, and let’s not forget those 60k data points.
-Through a tool like a chatbot, those meaningful conversations can become even more intimate and meaningful, and yet more scalable than ever before.
+The opportunity to engage with customers at such a meaningful level has never been as good, or as cheap, as it is now.
+With choices of social channels, interactive media, and those 20,000 data points.

-Chatbots: Built by a Techie, Scripted by …?
+Chatbots: Built by a Tech, Scripted by …?

 Enter The Conversologist

-Our social chatbot marketing and our chatbot fine-tuning service both offer our marketing expertise specifically to chatbot customers; but our full range of services includes social media strategy and content marketing, training, Hootsuite business solutions and training, and more.
+Conversologie’s social chatbot marketing and chatbot fine-tuning services offer marketing expertise to chatbot customers.
+But our full range of services includes social media strategy and content, training, Hootsuite business solutions and more.